Byron Davies, Baron Davies of Gower: House of Lords

-Shadow Secretary of State for Wales
+Shadow frontbench

 Following the 2024 general election when no Conservative MPs were elected in Wales, Lord Davies was appointed Shadow Secretary of State for Wales in the Shadow Cabinet of Rishi Sunak; this marks the first time that the position was held by a member of the House of Lords.

 In an op-ed, Lord Davies said that his number one task in the role would be to ensure the Welsh Conservatives are “fully prepared for our much-anticipated comeback over the coming months and years.”

 Following an exercise involving engaging public opinion as to whether the Welsh Conservatives should support the abolition of devolution, Lord Davies criticised the Senedd Conservative Group leader Andrew RT Davies, saying: “On the issue of abolishing the Senedd, the Conservative Party has no plans to support a move towards this and I see any action to test public opinion on this as completely futile.”

 Lord Davies was replaced as Shadow Secretary of State for Wales in November 2024 with Mims Davies.
+Lord Davies was subsequently appointed Shadow Minister for Home Affairs in the House of Lords on 11 November 2024.

 Personal life

 One of the main reasons for his electoral defeat in 2017, Davies claimed, was a member of the public claiming in online platforms that he was “being investigated for electoral fraud”.
 The claim was false and Davies successfully sued.

 In 1978, he married Gillian Adderley, having one son; the pair live in Ceredigion, Wales.

-He is also a member of the Carlton Club and Royal Air Force Club.
+He is also a member of the Carlton Club, Royal Air Force Club and the Farmers Club.